raisercostin/software-wiki/README.md

 `cd %PATH%`
 2. Be aware that the project was cleaned so you should compile it first.
 `mvn compile exec:java -Dexec.mainClass=ro.dcsi.internship.App`
-3. Setup the project to worki with your IDE.
+3. Setup the project to work with your IDE.
 For eclipse, use:
 `mvn eclipse:eclipse`